 Our call for Local That Works submissions early this summer drew entries from 41 public radio stations, 25 public TV stations, 25 joint licensees and 15 nonprofit news centers.
-Mark Fuerst, director of Public Media Futures and co-coordinator of Local That Works, worked with Ellen Rocco, former GM of North Country Public Radio in Canton, N.Y., to select 25 projects as semifinalists.
+Mark Fuerst, director of the Public Media Futures Forums and co-coordinator of Local That Works, worked with Ellen Rocco, former GM of North Country Public Radio in Canton, N.Y., to select 25 projects as semifinalists.

 Then a panel of judges, including me, weighed in on the selection of finalists.
 It wasn’t an easy process.
 We were asked to evaluate each entry by four criteria — whether it is widely replicable, demonstrates impact that adds civic value or support of the organization, displays creativity and innovation, and can be repeated and improved upon over time.
 All of the semifinalists had more than one of these characteristics.
 Each judge brought their own perspective on which rose to the top.

 Thanks go to Ashley Alvarado, director of community engagement at KPCC in Pasadena, Calif.; Erika Howard, impact producer at Frontline; Jonathan Kealing, chief network officer at the Institute for Nonprofit News; Kate Myers, director of community engagement at First Look Media Works in New York City; and Andrew Ramsammy, director of audience strategy, Arizona PBS in Phoenix, for the time and insights they brought to the selection process.
 Thanks also to the Wyncote Foundation, which funds Local That Works.